ksel8/ksel8/README.md

 - 🐥 Founder of Digital Chick
 - 🙋 I’m interested in web development, specifically with Angular
 - 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on helpful project to people
+- 💞️ I’m looking to collaborate on open source project which can help people
 - 📫 You can reach me on LinkedIn or Angular Nation as Kévin Selen

 <!---